KittenLord/summaries/rfc9112-HTTP-1-1.md

 Same (MUST) applies to the servers in every non-1xx response

-A client MAY send more requests on a persistent conneciton until it sends or receives "close" connection option or receives a HTTP/1.0 response without a "keep-alive" connection option
+A client MAY send more requests on a persistent connection until it sends or receives "close" connection option or receives a HTTP/1.0 response without a "keep-alive" connection option

 A server MUST either read the entire request message body or close the connection after sending its response.
 Client MUST do a similar thing with its requests